Skip to content

 Country Code

 Likewise, the country code of the United States is ‘US’.
-So, we can say that the bank and country code of Chase bank will look like ‘CHASUS’.
+So, we can say that the bank and country code of Chase Bank will look like ‘CHASUS’.
 Similarly, the country code of the United Kingdom is ‘GB’.

 Location Code